Blog

 El Segundo Little Leaguer Louis Lappe (19) leaps onto home plate after hitting a solo home run off Needville, Texas’ DJ Jablonski during the first inning of their U.S. tournament game at the Little League World Series in South Williamsport, Pa. ,on Monday, Aug.
 21, 2021.
 Lappe would hit another homer to end the Little League World Series six days later against Curacoa– with a similar celebration at home plate.
 (AP Photo/Gene J. Puskar)

-Yet nothing was more cool to his friends than what he pulled off in Williamsport, Pennsylvania, during a summer vacation that focused in winning game after game in the Little League World Series tournament.
+Louis Lappe, at 6-foot-1 and 153 pounds, already stood head-and-shoulders above most of his El Segundo All Star teammates when they took a trip to Williamsport, Pennsylvania, during a summer vacation that focused in winning game after game in the Little League World Series tournament.

 In one magical moment, No. 19 appeared to leap maybe 19 feet or more in the air before taking a title home with him.